 “I used to be so sore and stiff the morning after going to the gym,” said Susan, a college professor and longtime Omega3 Innovations customer.
 “But that was before I started taking Omega Cure® or eating an Omega Cookie® every day.”

 We hear statements like that regularly.
-Customers will tell us when they add a solid dose of omega-3 fish oil to their diet, they feel less sore after their workouts.
+Customers will tell us that when they add a solid dose of omega-3 fish oil to their diet, they feel less sore after their workouts.

 Is there a relationship between fish oil intake and physical performance?